-Celebrate Lunar New Year with the recipe for Fat Noodle’s seafood longevity noodles courtesy of chef Luke Nguyen
+Celebrate Lunar New Year with the recipe for Fat Noodle’s seafood longevity noodles courtesy of Executive Chef Luke Nguyen

-As billions of people around the globe celebrate the arrival of the Year of the Ox on 12 February, our chefs are busy whipping up their interpretations of the dishes that define Lunar New Year.
+As billions of people around the globe celebrate the arrival of the Year of the Tiger in February, our chefs are busy whipping up their interpretations of the dishes that define Lunar New Year.
 All sorts of symbolic foods find their way onto the table during Spring Festival – from the mandarins and dumplings that symbolise wealth to whole steamed fish with its associations of bounty and prosperity.

-For chef Luke Nguyen, longevity noodles are a treasured culinary tradition during the celebration of Vietnamese Lunar New Year, better known at Tết.
-Longevity noodles are one of the most symbolic dishes of the festival across Asia – with long, unbroken noodles promising a long, unbroken life for the diner.
+For Executive Chef Luke Nguyen, Longevity Noodles are a treasured culinary tradition during the celebration of Vietnamese Lunar New Year, better known at Tết.
+Longevity Noodles are one of the most symbolic dishes of the festival across Asia – with long, unbroken noodles promising a long, unbroken life for the diner.